 (5) Where by reason of this section, a provision of a retail shop lease to the effect that rent is to be determined either in whole or in part by reference to the turnover of the business is void, the rent shall be as is agreed in writing between the parties or determined by the Tribunal.

-[Section 7 amended by No. 26 of 1998 s.
+[Section 7 amended: No. 26 of 1998 s.
 23; No. 5 of 2008 s.
 17.]

 8. Turnover figures of tenant, provision in lease requiring is void in some cases